 The problem of Internet censorship in Gulf countries still really serious.
 More websites are blocked since we have wrote about this issue.

-With the population over 9 millions and 90% Internet penetration UAE still has the following limits:
+With the population over 9 million and 90% Internet penetration UAE still has the following limits:

-1. Social Media/ICT Applications are Blocked (including Facetime, WhatsApp, Line, Skype, Viber and others )
+1. Social Media/ICT Applications are Blocked (including Facetime, WhatsApp, Line, Skype, IMO, Facebook call, Viber and others )

 2. Political/Social Content Blocked

 3. Bloggers/ICT Users are Arrested (read about 500,000 fine for WhatsApp comments)

 The best idea to unblock websites in UAE with using a VPN – virtual private network.

 VPN masks your IP address and make all your traffic safe and encrypted.

 You do not need any additional software or application for using a VPN.
 Get your VPN today and enjoy your freedom and safety in the Internet.